miku/makta/README.md

 > CREATE TABLE IF NOT EXISTS map (k TEXT, v TEXT)

-As a performance data point, an example dataset with 1B+ rows can be inserted and index in less than 40 minutes (on a recent CPU and an [nvme](https://en.wikipedia.org/wiki/NVM_Express) drive; database file size about 400G).
+As a performance data point, an example dataset with 1B+ rows can be inserted and index in 92 minutes (on a recent CPU and an [nvme](https://en.wikipedia.org/wiki/NVM_Express) drive; database file size about 400G).